BraneLabs/codeclimate-focus-finder/README.md

 # Code Climate focus-finder Engine

 `codeclimate-focus-finder` is a Code Climate engine to find occurrences of `focus: true` in your specs.
+The engine will only detect if the occurrence is found in a `describe`, `context` or `it` block.

 You can run it on your command line using the Code Climate CLI